Npack08/credit-risk-classification/README.md

 The financial data was stored in a csv file.
 Using panadas, I created a path to view the csv file data in a pandas dataframe.
 After creating the dataframe I then split the daya into training and testing sets.

 Describe the stages of the machine learning process you went through as part of this analysis.
+*First stage of this process was to prepare the data by creating a path for the csv file and creating a pandas data frame by reading the csv file.
+The data frame set is then split into X and Y labels.
+Value counts is then used to check the count of the labels.

 Briefly touch on any methods you used (e.g., LogisticRegression, or any resampling method).
+*The LogisticsRegression model is used and the classifier is then established.
+The model is then split into training and testing data sets by using the train_test_split method using the original data.
+The training set was the x_train and y_train.
+*Predictions are then made using the testing data.

 Results
 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.
+* The Balanced Accuracy Score, Confusion Matrix and Classification report are then used to make the predictions.
 Machine Learning Model 1:

 Description of Model 1 Accuracy, Precision, and Recall scores.